USA USA / New York Fed

 Quarterly

-• Mortgage balances increased $98B QoQ (+$565B YoY) to $13.17T, remaining the primary driver of overall debt growth despite rising mortgage delinquencies.
+• Mortgage balances rose +$98B QoQ (+$565B YoY) to $13.17T, remaining the primary driver of overall debt growth and the largest component of household liabilities.

-• Credit card balances rose $44B QoQ (+$66B YoY) to $1.28T, while aggregate credit card limits expanded $95B, pointing to continued availability of revolving credit.
+• Credit card balances increased +$44B QoQ (+$66B YoY) to $1.28T, while aggregate credit limits expanded +$95B, pointing to continued availability and usage of revolving credit.

-• Aggregate delinquency increased to 4.8% of outstanding debt, with early delinquency transitions mixed and serious delinquency rising for mortgages, credit cards, and student loans.
+• Aggregate delinquency increased to 4.8% of outstanding debt, with early delinquency transitions mixed and serious delinquency rising across mortgages, credit cards, and student loans, pointing to a gradual deterioration in credit quality.